 As specified in the CreateSession and ActivateSession Services in OPC 10000-4, if the UserIdentityToken is a Certificate then this token is validated with a challenge-response process.
 The Server provides a Nonce and signing algorithm as the challenge in its CreateSession response.
 The Client responds to the challenge by signing the Server’s Nonce and providing it as an argument in its subsequent ActivateSession call.

-Authorization maybe provided via Roles (4.12) and supplied by a GDS.
+Authorization could be provided via Roles (4.12) and supplied by a Authorization Server in a GDS.
 In an environment of mixed vendor products, the GDS can provide a consistent Authorization management.
-OPC UA Applications that are part of a larger industrial automation product may manage Authorizations consistent with the Authorization management of that product.
+OPC UA Applications that are part of a larger industrial automation product can manage Authorizations consistent with the Authorization management of that product.
 Identification and Authentication of users is specified in OPC UA so that Client and Server applications can recognize the user in order to determine the Authorization level of the user.

 OPC UA Servers respond with the Bad_UserAccessDenied error code to indicate an Authorization or Authentication error as specified in the status codes defined in OPC 10000-4.